ladislavskufca/Advent-of-Code-2015-personal-solutions/README.md

-# Advent-of-Code-2015-personal-solutions
+# Advent of Code 2015 solutions by mclado

-Here are my solutions how I solved Advent of Code 2015 problems.
+Here are my solutions of Advent of Code 2015 problems.
 Don't you know what is Advent of Code?
 Check it out at http://adventofcode.com/.

-Disclaimer: Some solutions may be bad optimized (O(n^2)).
+Disclaimer: Some solutions may be bad optimized (with O(n^2)).